arshappleid/aws-ecs-docker-cicd/README.md

 ### Unit Testing
 Run unit test using python's pytest library to test routers, service functions with aws infrastructure, using python's [moto](https://docs.getmoto.org/en/latest/docs/getting_started.html#decorator) library.

+### Container Security Scanning
+Scan the container, for security vulnerability.

+### Manual Approval
+Administrative Control to approve the new deployment.

 ### Deployment
 Deploy new code changes to production environment, using blue green deployment with aws.